 The GSERM is a high-calibre integrated program teaching methodology for PhD students and postdocs from leading universities all over the world.
 The GSERM offers an attractive course-based learning atmosphere on different aspects of empirical research.
 GSERM is structured in different modules.
 Participants select one course per week as these courses are taught concurrently.

 The scholarship covers tuition and accommodation fees for up to two consequent weeks.
 Applicants can choose one session, or two sessions (Session I and II or Session II and III), and indicate the selected courses for each session(s) in their application.
 To view the course offered, please visit (http://www.gserm.ch/stgallen/).
 The scholarship will cover the cost of the course(s) and accommodation costs.
 Applicants will need to cover all other costs (flight, visa, living expenses, insurances, etc.).

-- Enrolled PhD students at GBSN member schools in Afghanistan and Africa
+- Enrolled PhD students at GBSN member school in Africa and Afghanistan

 - Not older than 35 years, younger applicants will be preferred

 - Convincing motivation letter